projectcalico/calico/master/reference/calicoctl/setup/kubernetes.md

 See the table below for details on the Kubernetes specific environment variables.

-> Note thatif neither file nor environment variables are set, calicoctl defaults to
+> Note that if neither file nor environment variables are set, calicoctl defaults to
 > using etcdv2 as the datastore with a single endpoint of http://127.0.0.1:2379.

 ## Complete list of Kubernetes API connection configuration